 “Basil’s In Season” Lemon Basil Strawberry Muffins

-The hottest month of summer is the prize time for every gardeners fresh basil.
-There are a whole lot of different flavorful varieties of basil like lime, lemon and cinnamon just to name a few.
+The hottest month of summer is the prime time for every gardener's fresh basil.
+There are a whole lot of different flavorful varieties of basil like lime, lemon, and cinnamon just to name a few.
 Basil is extremely easy to grow and loves the heat and sunshine.

 The plants make a beautiful display in the landscape and will do quite well in pots.
-Give basil nice well draining soil and let them dry out a bit in between watering. they are quite drought tolerant so if you happen to find them wilted a bit just give them a good soaking and they will bounce right back.
+Give basil nice well-draining soil and let them dry out a bit in between watering. they are quite a drought tolerant so if you happen to find them wilted a bit just give them a good soaking and they will bounce right back.

 Basil also has some of the highest nutrient values of all the herbs.
 It is said to be very high in vitamins A and K and a rich source of iron.
-The compounds derived from basil leaves are said to have many disease preventing and health promoting properties.
-It is suppose to be good for your vision, rheumatoid arthritis and osteoarthritis.
+The compounds derived from basil leaves are said to have many diseases preventing and health-promoting properties.
+It is supposed to be good for your vision, rheumatoid arthritis, and osteoarthritis.

 The lemon basil I use to make these muffins smells like fresh lemon drop hard candy when picked straight out of the garden.
 Combine the lemon basil with fresh homemade strawberry preserves and you have the essence of the summer garden at hand.